mlforsystems/mlforsystems.github.io/call_for_papers.md

                 We welcome submissions of up to 4 pages, not including references or Appendices.
 This year, this is a strict limit.
 Authors are welcome to put additional material in the optional Appendix section, but reviewers are not required to read the Appendix.
             </p>
             <p>
                 All submissions must be in PDF format and should follow the <a href="https://media.neurips.cc/Conferences/NeurIPS2025/Styles.zip">NeurIPS 2025 format</a>.
+Note: The NeurIPS checklist is <b>NOT</b> required for ML for Systems workshop papers.
             </p>
             <ul>
                 <li>Submissions do not have to be anonymized.</li>